-Ernest Adu, simply known as Adu, is an avid traveler and the founder of Aduable OÜ, established in Estonia.
+Ernest Adu, simply known as Adu, is an avid traveler and the founder of Aduable OÜ, established in Estonia, and runs Phone Travel Wiz.
 His website has been viewed ten thousands of times.

 Hey, I am Adu!